ananyaj1/WaitlistApp/README.md

 # WaitlistApp
-Creating a waitlist web application with Node, Express, and Mongo.
+Mini project creating a waitlist web application with Node, Express, and Mongo.